SKIP AHEAD TO

 Course Calendar Events

-After scheduling a Zoom meeting in my Canvas, will it automatically appear on my Course Calendar?
+After scheduling a Zoom meeting in my Canvas site, will it automatically appear on my Course Calendar?

 What is a Zoom Scheduling Host and what permissions do they have?